Years ago I set out to be a painter. I got there, but only after taking a few detours along the way.

 After ten years of working in fiber, I transitioned to two-dimensional art and a career as an illustrator.
 My first jobs were editorial illustrations for magazines, newspapers and corporate clients.
 With the passage of time and the experience of raising three sons, my interest turned to children’s books.
 During this period of my career, I illustrated more than two dozen children’s books, including three books that I both illustrated and authored.
 While writing and illustrating books, I also ventured into the world of design, creating and licensing fabric collections.

-People and the manner in which they present themselves and their lives fascinate me.
-Regardless of the venue or material, my goal over many years of making art has always been the same: to explore the essence of a character and celebrate the qualities that make that character unique.
+Regardless of the venue or medium, my goal over many years of making art has essentially been the same: to explore the essence of a portrait.

 In short, I guess that makes me a storyteller with a hammer and a brush.